NCR Payments Review (Formerly JetPay)

-JetPay specializes in serving ecommerce and other card-not-present businesses (such as mail order and telephone order companies).
-They also offer an impressive array of services for traditional retail businesses, such as cutting-edge terminals and point-of-sale (POS) systems.
+JetPay specialized in serving eCommerce and other card-not-present businesses (such as mail order and telephone order companies), which, on paper, complements NCR’s substantial point of sale services.
 The company serves merchants in both the United States and Canada.

-While we’re very impressed with JetPay’s lineup of products and services, we can’t say the same about their pricing or contract terms.
-To their credit, the company discloses their standard contracts on their website.
-Unfortunately, their standard Terms and Conditions include a three-year contract which automatically renews for three-year periods and a liquidated damages clause that could potentially cost you thousands of dollars if you close your account early.
-They also appear to offer expensive tiered pricing plans to most merchants, although interchange-plus pricing might be available – if you ask for it.
+While we’re very impressed with NCR’s lineup of products and services, we can’t say the same about its pricing or contract terms.
+Most of the information you’d need to make an informed decision about NCR isn’t present on the website.
+Unfortunately, what is there doesn’t inspire confidence.
+The company’s standard Terms & Conditions include a three-year contract that automatically renews for three-year periods and a liquidated damages clause that could potentially cost you thousands of dollars if you close your account early.

-We’re awarding JetPay a mediocre 3 out of 5 stars overall, as their pricing and contract terms make them a poor choice for the small business owners who constitute a majority of our readership.
-However, if you’re a larger, well-established business that can negotiate an interchange-plus pricing plan and a waiver of the liquidated damages clause, this provider would probably earn closer to a 4-star rating.
-For larger businesses, the possibility of having your payroll, HR services, and credit card processing all handled by the same company might be very tempting.
-While we’ll only be covering JetPay’s merchant services in this review, we haven’t heard anything negative about the company’s other services.
+We’re awarding NCR a mediocre 3 out of 5 stars, as its pricing and contract terms make it a poor choice for the small business owners who constitute a majority of our readership.
+However, if you have a larger, well-established business that can negotiate an interchange-plus pricing plan and a waiver of the liquidated damages clause, and you’re in the restaurant or banking industries, you may find the depth of NCR’s hardware and software catalog to be enough to push it into the green.
 For small business owners looking for a more flexible and affordable option, check out our Merchant Account Providers Comparison Chart.

 Table of Contents